 Cost Per Square Foot is Deceiving

-Granny flats cost more per square foot than typical single-family homes because for several reasons.
+Granny flats cost more per square foot than typical single-family homes for several reasons.

 - There are fixed costs associated with permitting and design fees.